renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## redisUrl

 If this value is set then Renovate will use Redis for its global cache instead of the local file system.
-The global cache is used to store lookup results (e.g. dependency versions and release notes) between repositories and runs.
+The global cache is used to store lookup results (e.g. dependency versions and changelogs) between repositories and runs.
 Example URL structure: `redis://[[username]:[password]]@localhost:6379/0`.

 ## repositories